Australian history wars: University of New South Wales controversy

 Publication in 2016 of "Indigenous Terminology" guidelines for the teaching and writing of history by the University of New South Wales created a brief media uproar.
 Amongst the advised language changes, they recommended "settlement" be replaced by "invasion", "colonisation" or "occupation".
 They also deemed that the generally accepted anthropological assumption that "Aboriginal people have lived in Australia for 40,000 years" should be dropped for "since the beginning of the Dreaming/s" as it "reflects the beliefs of many Indigenous Australians that they have always been in Australia, from the beginning of time" and because "many Indigenous Australians see this sort of measurement and quantifying as inappropriate".
 While some commentators considered the guidelines appropriate, others categorised them as political correctness that was an anathema to learning and scholarship.

 Dark Emu

-Attacks on Bruce Pascoe and his book Dark Emu have curiously been interpreted by author Walter Marsh as a resumption of the history wars, despite the book demonstrating a “lack of true scholarship”, and being “littered with unsourced material".
+Attacks on the aboriginality of Bruce Pascoe and the accuracy of his 2014 book Dark Emu, with its contested claims about agriculture and building before European contact, have been interpreted by Adelaide writer Walter Marsh as a new battlefield in the history wars.